 - 5 million hectares of land under crop in over 16 states.

-- Limited product diversification and a large reliance on sugar revenues (81% of milling revenues coming from sugar sales, 13% from ethanol and 6% from co-generation).
+- Limited product diversification from the cane juice and a large reliance on sugar revenues (81% of milling revenues coming from sugar sales, 13% from ethanol and 6% from co-generation).

 What are India’s World Trade Organization Agreement obligations?

 India has legally binding commitments on the level of subsidies and export subsidies it can provide.

 What are the co-complainants challenging in the WTO?

 - The countries state that India has exceeded its WTO commitments on domestic support and export subsidies under the WTO Agreement on Agriculture and the WTO Subsidies Agreement.

 - Under Article 6.4 of the WTO Agreement on Agriculture, India can provide product and non-product specific domestic support to its canegrowers up to 10% of the total value of production (the so-called de minimisobligation).

 - That is, and per Australia’s written submissions to the WTO panel, it is argued that India has exceeded its de minimis obligations on numerous occasions over the past number of years.
 One program alone, the Fair & Remunerative Price (FRP) – the minimum cane price regulation and system – provides up to 93% support.
 This represents a clear and significant breach of India’s WTO obligations.